jfo/blog/source/posts/sild-arity-checking-and-rich-error-messaging.md

 ---
-title: Sild11 adding arity check function
+title: Sild - arity checking and rich error messaging
 layout: post
+date: 2016-06-27
+tags: rc
 ---

 I'd like to take a post and just do some refactoring, and clean things up a